Amyloidosis

 Overview

 Amyloidosis (am-uh-loi-DO-sis) is a rare disease that occurs when a protein called amyloid builds up in organs.
-This amyloid buildup can make the organs not work properly.
+This amyloid buildup can affect how the organs work.

 Symptoms

 Symptoms depend on which organs are affected.
-They may include serious fatigue and weakness; shortness of breath; numbness, tingling or pain in the hands or feet; or swelling in the ankles and legs.
-Other symptoms include an enlarged tongue and skin changes, such as thickening or easy bruising.
+Symptoms may include fatigue and weakness; shortness of breath; numbness, tingling or pain in the hands or feet; and swelling in the ankles and legs.
+Other possible symptoms include diarrhea, constipation, nausea, an enlarged tongue and skin changes, such as thickening or easy bruising.

 Treatments